 Today marks nine years since the very first commit to Sentry — or as it used to be called, django-db-log.

-Sentry was born to solve a very simple problem: within a Django project, which normally sends you an email for every error, how do we log those to the database and expose aggregate views?
-This was essential for any high traffic application due to various failure scenarios overwhelming your inbox.
+Sentry was born to solve a very simple problem: debug Django projects, which normally sends an email for every error.
+We needed to log exceptions to the database and expose aggregate views.
+Ultimately, this was essential for any high traffic application due to various failure scenarios overwhelming your inbox.
 While you could achieve the similar results with logs, this also helped us prioritize which issues were the most important, often by how frequently they were occurring.
 Additionally it gave us immediate access to that data via a web UI.

 The biggest change of course was when we spun out the cloud service – sentry.io – and began to put real investment into the project.
-For the first few years of it’s life we used the revenue from the service to fund community events (ever been to karaoke with us at PyCon?), but it was still very much a straight forward mixed open source plus cloud service.
-If you didn’t want to host it yourself, we did it for you for small fee.
+For the first few years of its life we used the revenue from the service to fund community events (ever been to karaoke with us at PyCon?), but it was still very much a straightforward mixed open source plus cloud service.
+If you didn’t want to host it yourself, we did it for you for a small fee.

 Today we have massive technology companies like Stripe and Uber running Sentry behind their firewall, but equally large organizations like Dropbox and Hubspot trusting our cloud.
 This part of the story has been interesting, as we’ve hit a point where very capable engineering organizations use both our cloud as well as open source offerings, simply because they wanted to outsource part of the burden.
 All in all, Sentry has continued to grow and saturate the market, to the point where you’d be hard pressed to find a technology company that doesn’t rely on it, let alone a reason to choose a different product.